yetulaxman/gromacs-notebook/gromacs2021-notebook.md

 ```

-### Deploying gromacs2021-notebook on Puhti as an interactive job
+## Deploying gromacs2021-notebook on Puhti as an interactive job

-### Download singularity image from allas object storage as before
+### Download singularity image from allas object storage as below

 ```bash
 # Download singularity image from allas object storage